Way To Paris Lands Overdue Group One Win

 “I think he’ll have a break now as he’s had three races in one month, then we’ll build him up for the Arc.”

-Andre Fabre registered the 800th Group-race success of his long and illustrious career when returned to in the .
+Andre Fabre registered the 800th Group-race success of his long and illustrious career when Persian King returned to in the .

-Winner of the French last season, he only ran once more when second to in the French Derby.
+Winner of the French last season, he only ran once more when second to Sottsass in the .

 Surprisingly beaten by stablemate Magny Cours on his return two weeks ago, he improved for that run and left the impression there was even more to come going up in trip.